UkoeHB/bevy_girk/bevy_girk_game_fw/README.md

 INTERFACE: for game core
 - game logic should be defined within system set `GameFwSet`
 - `Res<GameEndFlag>` must be set with a game over report to terminate the game
-- `Res<GameMessageBuffer>` allows game messages to be sent to clients
+- `ServerManager` allows game messages to be sent to clients
+- `Res<GameFwClients>` provides the game's client list
-- `Res<GameFwConfig>` provides miscellaneous information about the client
+- `Res<GameFwConfig>` provides setup information about the game
-- `Res<ClientEntityMap>` can be used to translate between client id and client entity
 - `State<GameFwMode>` tracks what mode the game framework is in
-- client entities are loaded into the ECS; they can be manipulated/adjusted as needed
-- file `utils.rs` provides various useful public functions

-TODO:
-- entity and event access should be controlled via bevy_replicon Rooms
+See `USAGE.md` for more information.